-If a man takes tocilizumab, could it affect fertility or increase the chance of birth defects?
+If a male takes tocilizumab, could it affect fertility or increase the chance of birth defects?

-Studies have not been done to see if tocilizumab could affect a man's fertility (ability to get a woman pregnant).
-There was no increase in birth defects in a report that included 8 infants born to men who used tocilizumab.
+Studies have not been done to see if tocilizumab could affect male fertility (ability to get partner pregnant).
+There was no increase in birth defects in a report that included 8 infants born to males who used tocilizumab.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.